EnzymeAD/Enzyme/content/getting_started/UsingEnzyme.md

 }
 ```

-We can generate LLVM from this code by calling clang as follows.
+We can break down the individual compilation steps Enzyme takes in conjunction with the compiler by first generating LLVM from this code by calling clang, the C compiler of LLVM, as follows.
 Note that `clang` should be the path to whatever clang you built Enzyme against.
 ```sh
 clang test.c -S -emit-llvm -o input.ll -O2 -fno-vectorize -fno-slp-vectorize -fno-unroll-loops
 ```